|United States chronology|

 - 1991: With sales falling, and their contract with PBS expiring in 1992, Lionheart turns to US cable channels and other networks.
 They succeed in selling to the newly-established SCI-FI Channel.
 The contract with SCI-FI is for only the William Hartnell stories, Patrick Troughton stories and Jon Pertwee stories...

-- Late 1992: The newly-recovered "missing" Patrick Troughton story is added to the syndication package, increasing the number of available second Doctor stories from five to six:
+- Late 1992: The newly-recovered "missing" Patrick Troughton story, The Tomb of the Cybermen, is added to the syndication package, increasing the number of available second Doctor stories from five to six:

 PATRICK TROUGHTON (continued)